Nursing isn’t just about food, it’s a connection and parenting tool at your disposal

 Exciting News!

 Mentoring students is so important, as this is one of the best ways that we can train new IBCLCs and have more lactation support available to families who need and deserve it.
-At this point, Steph will be joining me at client visits when families are willing in order for to her to first gain some observation hours, before moving on to working with families directly under my supervision.
-We are grateful to everyone who is open to having Steph be a part of their feeding journey!
+At this point, Michelle will be joining me at client visits when families are willing in order for to her to first gain some observation hours, before moving on to working with families directly under my supervision.
+We are grateful to everyone who is open to having Michelle be a part of their feeding journey!

 What is an IBCLC?